Of Human/Chimp Genomes and Birthday Cakes: The 98% Question

 That’s not just one person’s guess.
 Scientists around the world have checked this using special tools and enormous amounts of data.
 It keeps coming back: 98.8 percent match in the working parts.

-Another group of researchers said, “Even with differences in structure, the DNA that we can match up is 98.8 percent identical” (Chimpanzee Sequencing and Analysis Consortium 69).
+The Chimpanzee Sequencing and Analysis Consortium likewise reported that, even with differences in structure, the DNA that can be matched up is about 98.8 percent identical (Chimpanzee Sequencing and Analysis Consortium 69).

 What Kinds of Stuff Is the Same?